Monikova/Earth-treasure-vaul/README.md

 14. Show last 3 stones from data base on home view
 15. Add stone partial and render it on search and dashboard

-- fix search path when going from a details/edit page
+V - fix search path when going from a details/edit page